ericsson-iap/python-sample-app/README.md

  **Note:** The `authenticationType` defines the authentication method the sample app will use to communicate with IAM - set to `client-x509` for mTLS or
-    `client-secret` for TLS.
+    `legacy-client-secret` for TLS.
 This parameter is only used to navigate between TLS and mTLS within the app code.

 ```shell